AshutoshR25/Udemy_Courses-Analysis/README.md

 # Udemy Courses Analysis

 In this Case Study, here we have Udemy courses data of 4 streams i.e Web-Development, Business Finance, Music Instruments and Graphic Design.
-The case study demostrates my abilities in using **Excel/Spreadsheets, Tableau, Report writing and Presentation skills.**
+The case study demostrates my abilities in using
+- **Excel/Spreadsheets**
+- **Tableau**
+- **Report writing**
+- **Presentation skills**

 ### Analysis to increase the revenue for next quarterly earnings.
 ### Provide the solutions for the same is the goal of this project.